-In patent matters in Australia, it is typical for an order to be made that the issue of liability for infringement/validity be heard prior to and separately from determination of any damages/account of profits.
+It is typical for an order to be made that the issue of liability for infringement/validity be heard prior to and separately from determination of any damages/account of profits.

 Damages are compensatory in nature and so the assessment is made on the basis of the actual loss suffered by the patentee.
 The analysis will require the Court to determine what proportion of the infringer's sales would have been sales of the patentee or the exclusive licensee, and then determine the profit that would have been made by reason of the sales.